 The net asset value of the Fund relates primarily to the value of the Fund Components, and fluctuations in the price of such Fund Components could materially and adversely affect an investment in the Shares of the Fund.
 The price of the Fund Components have a very limited history.
 During such history, the market price of such Fund Components have been volatile, and subject to influence by many factors including the levels of liquidity.
-If the Fund Component exchanges continue to experience significant price fluctuations, the Fund may experience losses.
-Several factors may affect the market price of the Fund Components, including, but not limited to, global supply and demand of such Fund Components, theft of such Fund Components from global exchanges or vaults, and competition from other forms of digital assets or payments services.
+If the Digital Asset Markets continue to experience significant price fluctuations, the Fund may experience losses.
+Several factors may affect the market price of the Fund Components, including, but not limited to, global supply and demand of such Fund Components, theft of such Fund Components from global exchanges or vaults, competition from other forms of digital assets or payments services, global or regional political, economic or financial conditions, and events and situations such as the novel coronavirus outbreak.